thomas051083/psd-psw/_pswlf-2020/1g-occ6.md

       <br>Manage Your Career Planning Better With Career Coaching
       <br>
       <br>Learning Outcomes:
-      <br>∙ How do I plan and grow my career?
+      <br>• How do I plan and grow my career?
 How do I make informed career decisions?
-      <br>∙ How do I prepare for new roles or career switches?
+      <br>• How do I prepare for new roles or career switches?
 How can I find clarity for my career direction?
 What are my career interests and skills?
-      <br>∙ If you have been thinking about these questions, speak to our career coaches who will help you navigate through these questions!
+      <br>• If you have been thinking about these questions, speak to our career coaches who will help you navigate through these questions!
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>